-Replace the firebrick if they become crumbly and/or if there is a 1/4 inch (6.35mm) gap between the bricks.
+Replace the firebrick if they become crumbly and/or if there is a 6.35mm gap between the bricks.

 Inspect the firebrick after each ash removal.

 The firebox is lined with high quality firebrick, which has exceptional insulating properties.
 There is no need to use a grate; simply build a fire on the firebox floor.
 Do not operate appliance without firebrick.